A sweet mix of history, culture, and nature.

 The historic district spreads around the main plaza of the town.
 You’ll immediately spot the dome of the town’s historic church.
 The majestic City Hall was built in 1924, while the elegant Teatro Fénix, a former cultural and performing center, is located nearby.

-The Casa Alonso Museum, located in an attractive old home, exhibits hundreds of years of Puerto Rican history, art and culture.
-Found in the center of town and built in a Creole neoclassical style, the building was added to the National Register of Historic Places in 1996.
-Visitors can enjoy period furniture and decorations; as well as exhibits celebrating popular Puerto Rican music, famous Puerto Rican poets and patriots Don José Gualberto Padilla and his daughter Doña Trina Padilla de Sanz.
-The library, the Pedro Albizu Campos Research and Studies Room, contains a collection of documents and books of historical, political and literary relevance.
+The Casa Alonso Museum, located in an attractive old home, exhibits hundreds of years of Puerto Rican history, art, and culture.
+Found in the center of the town and built in a Creole neoclassical style, the building was added to the National Register of Historic Places in 1996.
+Visitors can enjoy period furniture and decorations; as well as exhibits celebrating popular Puerto Rican music, famous Puerto Rican poets and patriots Don José Gualberto Padilla, and his daughter Doña Trina Padilla de Sanz.
+The library, the Pedro Albizu Campos Research and Studies Room, contains a collection of documents and books of historical, political, and literary relevance.

-The Puerto Nuevo Beach is a lovely spot with crystal-clear water.
-It has received the distinct blue flag recognition that it is among the most clean and safe in the Caribbean, and its beauty draws Boricua and visitors alike.
+The Puerto Nuevo beach is a lovely spot with crystal-clear water.
+It has received the distinct Blue Flag recognition that it is among the cleanest and safest in the Caribbean, and its beauty draws boricua and visitors alike.
 People with disabilities can more easily enjoy this beach thanks to specially adapted water seats, an amenity that is provided free of charge.

 The Parque Ecológico Ceiba Pentandra is ideal for bird watching, hiking, tours, or simply for relaxation and contemplation.
 Its biggest attraction is a huge and majestic Ceiba tree.